ppatierno/rhte-2019/modules/02-cdc-connect-debezium.md

 ```shell
 oc apply -f kafka-connect-debezium/kafka-connect.yaml
 ```
-NOTE: If you built your own image, you have to replace it in the `spec.image` of `kafka-connect-debezium/kafka-connect.yaml` file.
+NOTE: If you build your own image, you have to replace it in the `spec.image` of `kafka-connect-debezium/kafka-connect.yaml` file.
 You can use this command:
 ```shell
 sed -i 's/image: .*/image: your_repo\/rhte-kafka-connect-debezium-postgres:latest/' kafka-connect-debezium/kafka-connect.yaml